Deputation/kernel_sockets_memory/README.md

 Kernel-based memory hacking framework communicating with a kernel driver via sockets, it allows for memory reading, writing, allocation, freeing, protection changing without a valid user-mode handle.
 Kernel-mode sockets kindly provided by wbenny's KSOCKET framework.
 Credits to him. https://github.com/wbenny/ksocket

+Some simple features like service unloading and complete disconnection (and cleanup) have been omitted from the project to prevent abuse by pay-to-cheat services that would abuse it for monetary gain.
+I'll leave these as an exercise to the reader.

 # Notes
 The driver was written entirely in C, while the client was written in C++.
 The part of the project meant to be used by people who have no idea how it works behind the scenes (the ``memory::virtual_controller_t`` class) is well documented.